 Here is an example of a photograph that used a "lumia box" photo as one of its elements.
-These photos were made in the days before Paint Shop Pro, so I used a technique called slide sandwiching.
+These photos were made in the days before Photoshop or The GIMP, so I used a technique called slide sandwiching.
 The image of the "spacecraft" was made by cutting a spacecraft mask into a piece of aluminum foil using a sharp X-acto knife.
 The foil was taped over the opening of my Canon A-1 35 mm SLR camera with its lens removed.
 The camera was loaded with Ektachrome film and pointed at a mass of Christmas lights.
 The film was later developed in C-22 chemistry (now obsolete) to produce a negative image without the orange tint to it.
-Today, as I said, you could just digitize an image and make it negative using PSP.
+Today, as I said, you could just digitize an image and make it negative using GIMP.
 Or simply combine positive images digitally.

 The two negative images were sandwiched together and copied onto Ektachrome, which was again developed as a negative, giving the final result.

 Copyright © 1998-2016 Brian W. Rich.
 Updated 08 January 2016